Chart Color Schemes

 St George is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

 St George's dwelling structure, as per the latest Census, consisted of 91.4% houses and 8.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-Non-Metro Qld had 90.3% houses and 9.7% other dwellings.
+In comparison, Non-Metro Qld had 90.3% houses and 9.7% other dwellings.
 Home ownership in St George was at 31.9%, with mortgaged dwellings at 26.9% and rented ones at 41.1%.
 The median monthly mortgage repayment was $1,224, below Non-Metro Qld's average of $1,300.
 Median weekly rent in St George was $210, compared to Non-Metro Qld's $230.
-Nationally, St George's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Nationally, St George's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing